 We sell and repurchase inventory with third parties in an attempt to better manage inventory levels and to better match the purchasing of inventory with the demand for our products.
 We sell certain inventories to third parties and agree to repurchase the same or similar inventory back from the third parties at market prices subsequent to balance sheet dates.
-Our estimated outstanding repurchase obligations for this inventory as of March 31, 2017 was approximately \$12 million based on market prices as of the balance sheet date.
-We had no outstanding repurchase obligations at June 30, 2017.
-However, as of June 30, 2017 and March 31, 2017, there were no liabilities related to these repurchase obligations recorded in our accompanying condensed consolidated balance sheets.
+Our estimated outstanding repurchase obligations for this inventory as of December 31, 2017 and March 31, 2017 was approximately \$10 million and \$12 million, respectively, based on market prices as of the balance sheet dates.
+As of December 31, 2017 and March 31, 2017, there were no liabilities related to these repurchase obligations recorded in our accompanying condensed consolidated balance sheets.

-17. SEGMENT, MAJOR CUSTOMER AND MAJOR SUPPLIER INFORMATION
+16. SEGMENT, MAJOR CUSTOMER AND MAJOR SUPPLIER INFORMATION